trebeljahr/trebeljahr.com/_booknotes/the-red-queen.md

 ### The Herod Effect

 Infanticide happens a lot, especially males killing other males children.
-This might provoke an evolutionary answer from females, namely to mate with more than one male, this way a male can not clearly know if the children are his own and can't kill them easily.
+This might provoke an evolutionary answer from females, namely to mate with more than one male, this way a male can not know if the children are his own and can't kill them easily.

 > The best strategy for a male Bonobo intent on genetic eternity is to eat his greens, get a good night's sleep and prepare for a long day of fornication.